Writing Your PhD: Scientific Research

 Each week you will have the opportunity to submit an extract of your PhD writing for feedback from your teacher.
 The feedback will focus on overall clarity, style and organisation.
 Any systematic language errors or style issues will also be highlighted.

-By the end of the course, you will have a better understanding of:
+By the end of the course, students should have a better understanding of:

-• useful vocabulary and grammar for the different chapters, and how to use that language accurately
+• appropriate language for the different chapters or sections, and how to use that language accurately

 PhD students in their final or second year.